-Sole Surviving Suspect Of Paris Attacks Makes Uncooperative Court Appearance
+Sole Surviving Suspect In Paris Attacks Makes Uncooperative Court Appearance

-The only known surviving suspect of the Islamic State terror cell behind the deadly 2015 attacks on Paris was defiant in his first public appearance Monday in a Belgian courtroom.
+The only known surviving member of the Islamic State terror cell suspected to be behind the deadly 2015 attacks on Paris was defiant in his first public appearance Monday in a Belgian courtroom.

 "I do not wish to respond to any questions.
 I was asked to come.
-I came," Salah Abdeslam said in French, as translated by the AP and Reuters.
+I came," Salah Abdeslam said in French, as translated by The Associated Press and Reuters.
 "I defend myself by staying silent."

 When asked why he wouldn't stand, Abdeslam responded, according to reports: "I'm tired, I did not sleep."